DiamondGotCat/Azuki.ai/README.md

 ## I need your help.

+### Rewards for helping
+- Your GitHub account details will be included at the end of the README.

 ### How to help (Easy) - Promoting this repository
 - Star this Repository
 - Start Issues (Feature Requests, or Bug Reports)